Protest watch: Hundreds march from Jamia to Shaheen Bagh seeking CAA reversal, clashes erupt in MP

 Football fans on Sunday used the Kolkata I-League derby at the Salt Lake Stadium to voice their protests.
 The match between East Bengal and Mohun Bagan saw fans of both sides displaying huge banners to protests against the new law.
 The East Bengal side displayed the words: “Paper cannot replace land acquired through blood”.

-Another display showed a popular Bengali comic book character using his muscle power to drive away NRC.
+Another display showed a popular Bengali comic book character, Batul the Great, using his muscle power to drive away NRC.

 In Madhya Pradesh’s Rajgarh district, clashes broke out between the police and pro-Citizenship Act protestors, ANI reported.
 The protestors reportedly attacked the police after they used force against them.
 The police claimed that they had not granted permission for the rally and prohibitory orders were in place in the area.